marzhall/heisenburg_cat_fs/readme.md

-# RandomFS - a webdav virtual filesytem demo
+# HeisencatFS - a webdav virtual filesytem demo

-RandomFS serves a webdav server that hosts a single file, `random.txt`, which - when opened - contains a random number between 0 and 10.
-The number changes each time you open it.
+HeisencatFS serves a webdav server that hosts a single file, `the_cat_box.txt`, which - when opened - randomly tell you either "the cat is alive" or "the cat is dead."
+The state of the cat changes each time you open it.

 The site is hosted at localhost:8086, and can be mounted as a filesystem on windows and linux.
 When